How to Set Up a DBA in Texas

 The first step to starting a DBA is to check name availability.
 Your DBA name must be distinguishable from business names filed with the Secretary of State.

-To see if your business name is available, you can search for small businesses’ entity name, file number, or tax ID with the Comptroller of Public Accounts.
+To see if your business name is available, you can search via the Texas Comptroller for small business entity names, file number, or tax ID.

-Finding a unique brand name and (normal-looking) domain to go with it can be a bit of a time-sink for new business owners.
+Finding a unique brand name and (normal-looking) domain to go with it can be a time sink for new business owners.
 This free tool from Business Name Zone generates name and domain combos for you based on your input – and it only takes a few minutes.

 The next step to start a DBA in Texas is to obtain an assumed name certificate.
 You’ll use either a county clerk’s form or a form from the Secretary of State.

-If your business entity is a general partnership, joint venture, or sole proprietorship, you’ll complete an assumed name certificate form at your county clerk’s office.
+If your business entity is an unincorporated general partnership, joint venture, or sole proprietorship, you’ll complete an assumed name certificate form at your county clerk’s office.

-All other business entities will file Form 503 with the Secretary of State and submit it to use their DBA in Texas.
+All other business entities will file with the Secretary of State and submit their DBA in Texas.

 Step 3: Complete Form